 whales out to sea, stood with linked

 Far out to sea other whales had heard

 to reverse another stranding.

-After three days the last of the whales
+After three long days the last of the whales

 returned to sea, the rescuers were